Pawnee Warrior: Design and development

 The Warrior was designed to comply with the US Experimental - Amateur-built aircraft rules.
 It featured a single 21 ft diameter two-bladed main rotor, a two-bladed tail rotor, both made from single metal extrusions.
 The kit's drive components were intended to be supplied complete and ready to install.
 The aircraft had a single-seat open cockpit without a windshield and skid-type landing gear.
 A cockpit enclosure was optional.
 The standard engine used was a twin cylinder, air-cooled, two-stroke, dual-ignition 65 hp Hirth 2706 powerplant.

 The aircraft fuselage was made from steel and aluminum tubing and supplied in three major bolt-together sub-assemblies.
 It had an empty weight of 437 lb and a gross weight of 850 lb, giving a useful load of 413 lb.
 With full fuel of 14 u.s.gal the payload for the pilot and baggage was 329 lb.

 The manufacturer estimated the construction time from the planned assembly kit as 80 hours.

 The company said "the Warrior was used [as] a proof of concept platform to develop new models" and was followed by the two place Pawnee Chief.

 Operational history

 By 1998 the company reported that one aircraft had been completed and was flying.

-By April 2015 no examples were registered in the United States with the Federal Aviation Administration and it is likely that no examples exist any more.
+By April 2015 no examples were registered in the United States with the Federal Aviation Administration.